AAlab1819/SebastianAldi-01082170015/Week10-ShortestPath/readme.md

 ```
 This shows that the shortest path to 5 is from 3, the shortest path to 3 is 4, the shortest path to 4 is 1.
 The reverse checking is done by `destination = source[destination]`.
 Keep track of the indexes, and print it.

-Worst Case: O(V x log(E)), because Dijkstra.
+Worst Case: O(E x log(V)), because Dijkstra.
 This problem is pretty much Dijkstra, except that we have to print the path instead of the minimum cost.